Linzh7/Linzh7/README.md

-Now I focus on: Fairness-aware Machine Learning, Privacy-preserving Machine Learning, etc. I used to research on Computer Vision.
+Now I focus on: Fairness-aware Machine Learning, Privacy-preserving Machine Learning, etc.

 May we create a better world. 🏳️‍⚧️